-The Am29PDL127H/Am29PDL129H are 128 Mbit, 3.0 volt-only Page Mode and Simultaneous Read/Write Flash memory devices organized as 8 Mwords.
+The Am29PDL127H is a 128 Mbit, 3.0 volt-only Page Mode and Simultaneous Read/Write Flash memory device organized as 8 Mwords.
+The device is offered in an 80-ball Fine-pitch BGA package, and various multi-chip packages.
 The word-wide data (x16) appears on DQ15-DQ0.
-The devices can be programmed in-system or in standard EPROM programmers.
-A 12.0 V $V{PP}$ is not required for write or erase operations.
+This device can be programmed in-system or in standard EPROM programmers.
+A 12.0 V VPP is not required for write or erase operations.

-The devices offer fast page access time of 25 and 30 ns, with corresponding random access times of 65 and 85 ns, respectively, allowing high speed microprocessors to operate without wait states.
-To eliminate bus contention the devices have separate chip enable (CE#f1, CE#f2), write enable (WE#) and output enable (OE#) controls.
-Dual Chip Enables allow access to two 64 Mbit partitions of the 128 Mbit memory space.
+The device offers fast page access times of 20 to 30 ns, with corresponding random access times of 55 to 70 ns, respectively, allowing high speed microprocessors to operate without wait states.
+To eliminate bus contention the device has separate chip enable (CE#), write enable (WE#) and output enable (OE#) controls.
 Simultaneous Read/Write Operation with Zero Latency